Static Variable in Java (with Examples)

 1

-Uses of Static Variable in Java with Example
+Uses of Static Final Variable in Java

-The most common use of a static variable in a class is to hold predefined constant or unchanging values that are the same for all the instances of the class and will never change during the execution of the program.
+The most common use of a static variable in a class is to hold predefined constants or unchanging values that are the same for all the instances of the class and will never change during the execution of the program.
+Let’s understand this concept with the help of an example program.

 package staticVariable;